gatling/gatling/src/docs/content/reference/script/core/session/feeders/index.md

 Every time a virtual user reaches this step, it will pop a record out of the Feeder, which will be injected into the user's Session, resulting in a new Session instance.

 It's also possible to feed multiple records at once.
-In this case, values will be arrays containing all the values of the same key.
+In this case, values will be Java List or Scala Seq containing all the values of the same key.

 {{< include-code "feed-multiple" java kt scala >}}